-Students who experience sexual harassment in the academic environment (by a faculty member, administrator, campus visitor or other student) are urged to report such conduct to the dean of student services (or equivalent) at each individual campus.
+Students who experience sexual harassment in the academic environment (by a faculty member, administrator, campus visitor or other student) are urged to report such conduct to the vice president of student affairs or designee at each individual campus.
 A student may also contact the Maricopa Community Colleges EEO/AA Office to obtain the name and phone number of the college official designated to respond to sexual harassment complaints.

-C. General - Applicable to Both Employees and Students Complaints will be investigated according to procedures established by the Maricopa Community Colleges EEO/AA Office.
-Copies of these procedures may be obtained in the college president's office, Office of the Dean of Student Services and the Maricopa Community Colleges EEO/AA Office.
+C. General - Applicable to Both Employees and Students

+Complaints will be investigated according to procedures established by the Maricopa Community Colleges EEO/AA Office.
+Copies of these procedures may be obtained in the college president's office, Office of the Vice President of Student Affairs and the Maricopa Community Colleges EEO/AA Office.